rancher-sandbox/cluster-api-provider-elemental/doc/QUICKSTART.md

    The setup assumes `192.168.122.10` will be used for the CAPI management cluster (and to expose the Elemental API).
    `192.168.122.100` will be used by the host and used as `CONTROL_PLANE_ENDPOINT_HOST` of the downstream k3s cluster.

+   Note that CAPI requires bi-directional communication between the **management** cluster and any provisioned downstream control plane endpoint.
+   For simplicity and demo purposes, it is recommended to run the **management** and all Elemental hosts within the same network.

 1. On the **management** machine, [kind](https://kind.sigs.k8s.io/docs/user/quick-start/#installation) is used to bootstrap a CAPI management cluster.
    The ElementalAPI will be exposed using a `NodePort` on `30009`.
 This port needs to be free and not blocked by any firewall.

-1. On the **host** machine, it is recommended to disable and stop the firewall to not interfere with the k3s deployment.

 ## Preparation